The Black Girl's Guide To Laser Hair Removal

 "If the wrong laser is used on the wrong energy, or if the technician is inexperienced and hasn't treated dark skin before, it can be dangerous," says Dr. Alicia Barba, MD, a Dove dermatologist.
 But if you prep properly and use the right products, you'll walk away from your appointment with smooth and even skin that'll last long beyond summer.

-We asked Barba and other skin pros to break down everything you need to know about laser hair removal for women of color.
+We asked Barba and other skin pros to break down everything you need to know about laser hair removal for women of colour.
 Check out their tips, ahead.